IPNetworkingLab/draft-bgp-tls/draft-wirtgen-bgp-tls.md

 Furthermore, if the BGP router supports TCP-AO, we recommend an opportunistic TCP-AO approach as suggested in {{I-D.draft-piraux-tcp-ao-tls}}.
 The router will attempt to connect using TCP-AO with a default key.
-When the TLS handshake is finished, the routers will derive a new TCP-AO key using the TLS key.
+When the TLS handshake is finished, the routers will securely derive a new TCP-AO key from the TLS key.

 TCP-MD5 {{RFC2385}} MAY be used to protect the TLS session if TCP-AO is not available on the BGP router.

 # IANA Considerations